 Ron Borys (00:14):

 Well, welcome, everyone.
-Thanks for tuning in to the latest episode of Financial R & R. I'm Ron Borys and here with Ryan Farnsworth, and we're really excited today to talk about a very important topic throughout our industry, throughout the financial institutions' world that we cover throughout our own firm.
+Thanks for tuning in to the latest episode of Financial R&R. I'm Ron Borys and here with Ryan Farnsworth, and we're really excited today to talk about a very important topic throughout our industry, throughout the financial institutions' world that we cover throughout our own firm.
 It's diversity equity inclusion or DEI, and really excited to have Aaisha Hamid.
-She's been with Alliant now coming on a little over a year, July of last year, and working with us and has made a tremendous impact, has spoken to our team and many of our colleagues on this topic multiple times.
-So we thought it'd be great to have her on as a guest and talk a little bit more about it in detail.
+She's been with Alliant now coming on a little over a year, July of last year, and working with us and has made a tremendous impact, and has spoken to our team and many of our colleagues on this topic multiple times.
+So, we thought it'd be great to have her on as a guest and talk a little bit more about it in detail.
 So, thanks for joining us, Aaisha.

 Aaisha Hamid (00:54):